As a councillor in Kitimat, a town on the northwest coast of British Columbia, Edwin Empinado knows a lot about the Northern Gateway project.

 In June 2014, the Conservative government at that time approved the controversial project with 209 conditions.
 Justin Trudeau of the Liberal Party pledged that if he were to become prime minister, Northern Gateway will not push through.

 Trudeau and his party won a solid majority in the 2015 federal election.
-So far as of January 2016, Empinado hasn’t heard about any concrete statements from the new government about the controversial project.
+So far as of January 2016, Empinado hasn’t heard any concrete statements from the new government about the controversial project.

 Empinado has taken a neutral stance on the issue, noting that local governments do not have jurisdiction over projects like Northern Gateway.
 However, the Kitimat councillor originally from Cebu City in the Philippines wants assurances that the undertaking doesn’t harm the environment.